svandenhout/hangman/README.md

 **Method:             checkUserInput()**

-* // returns the guessed letter and place(s) in the string, false when the guessed letter is not in the word
+* // returns the guessed letter and place(s) in the string, return false when the guessed letter is not in the word

 evil hangman
 ------------